chris-ritsen/vim-autocorrect/README.md

 :packadd vim-abbrev
 ```

 This will take several seconds to load.
+The problem is that it takes time to
+source this list and with every abbreviation added it takes vim longer to
+insert one, which blocks user input.
+Abbreviations are loading asynchronously
+in batches of decreasing size at a delay with `timer_start`.
+About 10 seconds
+after loading the package, it should have sourced everything.

 To quickly add abbreviations to the file after making typos, map the
 `AutoCorrect` command like this: